 ## 10 6067004906 Medium MULTIPOLYGON (((-121.4531 3...

-The output gives us pertinent information regarding the spatial file, including the type (MULTIPOLYGON), the extent or bounding box, the coordinate reference system, and the 3 variables in the attribute dataset.
+The output gives us pertinent information regarding the spatial file, including the type (MULTIPOLYGON), the extent or bounding box, the coordinate reference system, and the variables in the attribute dataset.
+Read Chapter 2 in GWR if you’d like a brief intro on coordinate reference systems.
 Most important is the geometry column, which tells you that the object is in spatial format.
 Click on saccitytracts in your environment window.
 You’ll find that a window pops up in the top left portion of your interface.
 Unlike with SpatVector objects, an sf object looks and feels like a regular data frame.
 The only difference is there is a geometry column.
 This column “spatializes” the dataset, or lets R know where each feature is geographically located on the Earth’s surface.
 Check out the other datasets we brought in and determine how they differ from one another.

 You can bring in other types of spatial data files other than shapefiles.
 See a list of these file types here.